Everest Safety & Fatality Statistics

 What the 2025 Season Revealed About Risk

 The 2025 spring season saw 851 successful summits — the third-busiest season ever — with only 5 deaths, making it one of the safer high-volume seasons on record.
-Several patterns emerged that are directly useful for planning.
+Generally, several patterns emerged from the 2025 data that are directly useful for planning.
+Specifically, the findings reinforce known safety frameworks while highlighting emerging risk patterns.

 Key Safety Findings from 2025